-Between 1929 and 1935 the federal government of the United States deported 82,400 people of Mexican ancestry, which was about 20 percent of the Mexican and Mexican American population at the time.
-Over 60 percent of those deported were U.S. citizens.
+During the Great Depression, over 1 million people of Mexican ancestry were sent from the United States to Mexico.
+Over 60 percent of those relocated were U.S. citizens.
 While many people refer to these events as Mexican repatriation, how was it possible to repatriate people to Mexico who never lived there in the first place?

 “Because these efforts did not distinguish between longtime residents, undocumented immigrants, and American citizens of Mexican descent, this was not just a xenophobic campaign to get rid of foreigners–it was a race-based expulsion of Mexicans.”
 (Lee, America for Americans)